AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/https-certificate-for-rooted.md

 However, on rooted devices, you can install the certificate to the **System store** and allow HTTPS filtering of other apps' traffic too.

 Here's how to do that.

 ## How to install AdGuard's Certificate to System store (on a rooted device)

 1. Enable HTTPS filtering in AdGuard for Android and save AdGuard's certificate to the User store (use [this instruction](../../overview#https-filtering) if needed)

+> From AdGuard for Android v4.1 and after users can install two certificates to the User store, which will help to filter websites in Chrome browser.

 2. Go to **AdGuard app** → **Menu** (≡) → **Settings** → **Network** → **HTTPS filtering** → **Security certificate** → tap “**Copy to the system store**”

 That is enough for older versions of Magisk.